Biography profile for David Kitler

-Born in Toronto, Ontario, Canada, David's appreciation of nature began in his youth as he explored the Canadian outdoors.
-As the ideas for his paintings emerge from his experiences with wildlife in their natural habitat, David embarked on longer reference gathering trips throughout most of North America (including Alaska), as well as to Africa, Central and South America, and parts of Asia.
-In the meantime, he taught himself to paint, experimenting with a variety of media and techniques.
+Born in Toronto, Ontario, Canada, David's appreciation of nature began in his youth, as he explored the Canadian outdoors.
+When his home country travel began to include air travel, he realized that the whole world was only a plane trip away, and from then on embarked on longer reference gathering trips to places like Africa, India and Nepal, North, South and Central America.
+In the meantime, David taught himself to draw and paint, experimenting with a variety of media and techniques.

 David was awarded the first fellowship grant under the AFC's Flag Expeditions Program for his proposal "Expedition to Observe and Portray the Endangered Harpy Eagle and its Habitat".
 Following what is likely the most extensive artistic study of the Harpy Eagle ever attempted, the resulting artwork will be used to support conservation efforts to restore the Harpy Eagle to its historical ranges, while helping to educate the public on the key role this species plays in the maintenance of a healthy ecosystem.